Two pathways to resolve relational inconsistencies: Results

 \subsection{The order discrimination task}

-In the order discrimination task, ANNs were presented with image pairs and were instructed to determine, for each pair, if it was presented in the correct or reverse order.
-Each image depicted shapes arranged on a $3\times 3$ grid and was characterized by five features: the grayscale color of the shapes, their number, size, grid arrangement, and shape (Fig. \ref{fig:task}).
-The first three features -- color, number, and size -- are described by a scalar number, establishing a natural order relation between images.
+We study adaptation using the order discrimination task: Agents are presented with image pairs and are instructed to determine, for each pair, if it was presented in the correct or reverse order.
+Each image depicts shapes arranged on a $3\times 3$ grid and is characterized by five features: the grayscale color of the shapes, their number, size, grid arrangement, and shape type (Fig. \ref{fig:task}).
+The first three features -- color, number, and size -- are described by a scalar number, establishing natural possible order relations between images.
+The ``correct'' order in the task depends on the identity of the relevant feature (color, size, or number), termed the \textit{predictive feature}, and whether this feature increases or decreases from left to right.

-The ``correct'' order in the task depended on the identity of the relevant feature (color, size, or number), termed the \textit{predictive feature}, and whether this feature increased or decreased from left to right.
-To learn this underlying rule, the ANN was continuously trained on examples of ``correctly'' ordered image pairs (Fig. \ref{fig:task}a).
-In these examples, the predictive feature changed according to the underlying rule, while the remaining features, irrelevant to deciding the correct order, were randomly chosen for each pair but remained constant within the pair (mirroring the test images).
+To teach the underlying rule, the agents are presented with a series of ``correctly'' ordered image pairs (Fig. \ref{fig:task}a), such that the predictive feature changes according to the underlying rule, while the remaining features, irrelevant to deciding the correct order, are randomly chosen for each pair but remain constant within the pair (as in the test images).
 In the main text of this paper we present the results when the predictive feature was the size.
-Similar results were obtained when the predictive features were color or number, and they are presented in the Supplementary Information (Figs. S1-S7).
+We demonstrate the generality of our findings by presenting similar results in the Supplementary Information, when the predictive features were color or number (Figures S1-S4).

-A key parameter in this task is $\alpha$, which represents the difference in the predictive feature values between the two images.
+A key parameter in this task is the difference in the predictive feature values between the two images, a quantity that we denote by $\alpha$.
 A positive $\alpha$ implies that the predictive feature increases from left to right, whereas a negative $\alpha$ implies that it decreases.
 The absolute value of $\alpha$ determines the magnitude of change: $\alpha=0$ implies that the feature does not change between the two images, whereas $\alpha=\pm1$ signifies maximal difference.
+In the real world, $\alpha$ would correspond to the (scaled) objective difference between objects.
+In the example of the scientist measuring particle sizes, $\alpha$ is the (scaled) objective difference between the sizes of particle $A$ and particle $B$.